 A directory is a listing tool for industries and organisations to include an assortment of detail for ease of use and retrieval.
 Alongside a company name, a directory may include address, contact details and a list of services provided by the organisation.
 All details are typically listed alphabetically, but often segmented by geographical area.

-A guide provides advice an information in a vast array of opportunities.
+A guide provides advice and information in a vast array of opportunities.
 It may be a location guide that tours visitors around key tourist attractions.
-Alternatively, within an organisation it may an instruction manual with regard new processes or systems.
+Alternatively, within an organisation it may be an instruction manual with regards to new processes or systems.
 Guides are often smaller, pocket or bag size booklets and written in a more informal tone compared with full manuals or handbooks.

 A handbook provides guidance in situations.
 Considering the most common handbook we design, the staff handbook.
 This details the expectations from bother the employee and the employer in any of the vast number of situations it contains.
 A handbook must be designed in such a manner that it communicates core messages efficiently and without question.

 Originally called periodicals due to their publication dates, magazines are often distributed on a weekly, monthly or seasonal basis.
 Magazines are designed cover any number of commercial activities, interests and hobbies.
 Magazine design is a mixture editorial and advertising.
 As with every type of brochure design, content is critical to the success of the magazine.

 A manual or training manual provides direct instruction in an array of chosen scenarios.
 Usually the instruction is on step-by-step format to ensure that even the most complex of tasks can be followed without the need for a physical instructor present.
 We design manuals for machinery maintenance, processes and other such instances where instruction may be required to solve a particular need if it arises.